mosip/infra/terraform/aws/README.md

 The module depends on other infrastructure modules for AWS resource creation and RKE2 setup.

 * Inputs:
   * `NFS_SERVER_LOCATION`: The location on the NFS server where the files will be stored.
-This is dynamically set based on the `MOSIP_DOMAIN` variable.
+This is dynamically set based on the `CLUSTER_ENV_DOMAIN` variable.
   * `NFS_SERVER`: The private IP address of the NGINX server, which acts as the NFS server.
 This value is retrieved from the aws-resource-creation module.
   * `SSH_PRIVATE_KEY`: The SSH private key used for accessing the NFS server.
   * `K8S_INFRA_REPO_URL`: The URL of the Kubernetes infrastructure repository where the configuration files are stored.